ERNE196077/qemu_openthread_borderrouter/README.md

 64 bytes from 2001:dead:beef:cafe:9a0d:50:91ad:230: icmp_seq=4 ttl=63 time=101 ms
 ```
 ## Some troubleshooting
-The script is configured to provide the virtual Raspbian with the fixed IP :11 via dnsmasq using the prefix  you provide in the variables.
+The script is configured to provide the virtual Raspbian with the fixed IP you provide in the variables via dnsmasq.
 This same IP is configured as route via to reach the Thread network.
 If you have problems reaching the Thread network from your Host computer try the below in the virtual Raspbian:
 ```
 # Remove the IPv6 from the ethernet interface
 sudo ip -6 addr flush dev eth0
-# Request again an IP (This hopefully will give the :11 IP to your Raspbian eth0 interface)
+# Request again an IP (This hopefully will give the IP you provided to your Raspbian eth0 interface)
 sudo dhcpcd eth0
 ```
 Then check if you can reach now the Thread network.